vmware-tanzu/tanzu-dev-portal/content/outcomes/application-development/team-rhythm.md

 The main purpose of the project stand-up is to check in on everyone’s progress, plan, and blockers.
 Another subtle but powerful purpose is to align everyone's schedules, almost like synchronizing everyone's clock.

 Some teams prefer to have everyone (or each pair) report on what they did the previous day.
-Other teams omit the status report and adopt a format similar to the [office, department, or cross-team stand-up](#office-department-or-cross-team-stand-up), choosing to discuss blockers and other topics impactful to the project.
+Other teams omit the status report and adopt a format similar to the [office, department, or cross-team stand-up](#office-department-or-cross-team-stand-up), choosing to discuss blockers and other topics impacting the project.
 Experiment with both formats.

 {{% callout %}}
 Tip: Each week, have a different team member volunteer to facilitate the daily project stand-up.
 This reduces facilitation fatigue.